dewitt4/Cloud-Custodain/_sources/policy/lambda.txt

 Lambda provides for powerful realtime event based code execution in response to infrastructure and application behavior.
-A number of different amazon services can be used as event sources.
+A number of different Amazon services can be used as event sources.

 CloudWatch Events
 ##################

 CloudWatch Events (CWE) is a general event bus for AWS infrastructure.
-Currently, it covers several major sources of information, CloudTrail API calls over a poll period on CloudTrail delivery, real-time instance status events, autoscale group notifications, and scheduled/periodic events.
+Currently, it covers several major sources of information: CloudTrail API calls over a poll period on CloudTrail delivery, real-time instance status events, autoscale group notifications, and scheduled/periodic events.

-Cloud trail provides a very rich data source over the entire range of AWS services exposed via the audit trail that allows Custodian to define realtime policies effectively against any AWS product.
+CloudTrail provides a very rich data source over the entire range of AWS services exposed via the audit trail that allows Custodian to define effective realtime policies against any AWS product.

-Additionally, for EC2 instances we can provide mandatory policy compliance, that effectively means the non-compliant resources never became available.
+Additionally, for EC2 instances we can provide mandatory policy compliance - this means the non-compliant resources never became available.

 Cloud Custodian Integration